cantikapf/IR-study-companion/_chapters/042-international-law-issues-and-international-dispute-settlement/020-international-treaties.md

 title: International Treaties
 slug: international-treaties
 abstract: Treaties are binding agreements between states that are governed by international law.
+simple_summary: "Think of this chapter as an important puzzle piece.
+It explains a special part of how countries interact, make decisions, and affect your daily life, even if you don't realize it yet!"
 ---

 ## Introduction

-Treaties are binding agreements between states that are governed by international law.
+**Treaties** are binding agreements between **states** that are governed by **international** law**.
 They go by many different names - conventions, international agreements, pacts, general acts, charters, statutes, declarations, or covenants - but their purpose remains the same.
 Treaties serve a vital role in international relations by facilitating cooperation between states, establishing rules and norms, and codifying international law.

 Some of the most well-known and impactful treaties include: